ayushjoshi45/ayushjoshi45/README.md

 ## 🤝 Let’s Connect

-If you’re building something exciting — I’d love to talk.
+If you’re building something exciting — I’d love to talk about that.

 📬 **ayushjoshi3725@gmail.com**